 Questions for you and your prospective spouse to discuss with each other:

-What property do you want to stay in your children's family line and not go to a new spouse?
+What property do you want to stay in your children's family line?

 What property do you want your new spouse to have if you die first?

 What property do each of you expect to receive from the other?